floored1585/SmartCart/README.md

 # SmartCart
-A simple, lightweight transportation plugin for MineCraft
+A simple, lightweight transportation plugin for MineCraft.
+No powered rails required!

 ## Control Blocks
 - Black Wool (spawn - use adjacent button)